serialseb/serialseb.github.com/testimonials.md

 title: What customers say
 ---

+Want to add your own testimonial on here?
+[Edit the file on github](https://github.com/serialseb/serialseb.github.com/edit/master/testimonials.md) and add yours at the top.

 > Sebastien delivered an outstanding session about RESTful API:s and hypermedia during Øredev 2011.
 But what's equally
 > important - he really took the time to hang around the conference talking and debating with any attendee that
 > approached him.
 This is what makes a conference great, speakers, like Sebastien, that takes the time to have all those